 Does It Have An In-Built Soundcard?

-A dedicated soundcard within the controller is a good feature .
+A dedicated sound card is a good feature .
 It will allow you to plug and play without having to rely on the capabilities of your computer or laptop.
-It also allows you to send the sound directly to your sound system.
+The best DJ controllers will offer a 24-bit sound card that can deliver crisp and clear audio.
+These controllers will also allow you to send the sound directly to your sound system.

 What Features Does The Controller Offer?